teambit/docs/docs/getting-started/manage-dependencies.md

   │ dependencies     │ react-dom@^16.13.1 (package)                          │
   └──────────────────┴───────────────────────────────────────────────────────┘
   ```
-The above output includes packages, as well as Bit components. as mentioned above, these dependencies are also integrated from the environment in use (in this case - React) and the workspace configurations.
+As mentioned above, these dependencies are also integrated from the environment in use (in this case - React) and the workspace configurations.

 As mentioned in the [Version](/docs/getting-started/version#2-sets-a-new-version-for-the-tagged-component) section, Bit uses its generated dependency graphs to test, build and version components affected by a change made to their dependencies.
-To see that in action, let's tag our component and then change the 'Button' component it is dependent on:
+To see that in action, let's change the 'Button' component the 'Notification Box' is dependent on:

 ```shell
 $ bbit tag --persist react-ui/notification-box